rsensenig/amplify-wiki/Components.md

 ## CauseCarousel.vue
 _Last Updated: 10/30/22_

 Holds one or more CampaignCards in a carousel element.
-Similar to
+Similar to CampaignCards.vue, but with more Vuetify.
+May be a good candidate to consolidate into one component.

+**Props:** none.

+**Data:**
+  * slides _number_: Indexes the v-slide-group that powers the carousel.
+See Veutify's [side group docs](https://vuetifyjs.com/en/api/v-slide-group/) for more info.
+  * defaultCampaignLogoUrl _string_: Path for a default campaign image if none is returned with the Campaign.
+  * campaings _Campaign[]_: An array of Campaigns returned from the Campaign API.

+**Computed Properties:** none.

+**Methods:**
+  * getCampaignLogo(campaign: Campaign): string
+    *returns a Campaign's image or the default campaign image.